watchthehit/btfree/documentation/ColorSystemMigration.md

    - ✅ Enhanced preview in both light and dark mode
    - ✅ Verified proper appearance in both light and dark mode

-3. ⭘ **BFCard**
+3. ✅ **BFCard**
-   - ⭘ Update all color references to use `BFColors`
+   - ✅ Updated all color references to use `BFColors`
-   - ⭘ Ensure consistent styling across card variants
+   - ✅ Replaced custom colors with standard `BFColors` equivalents
+   - ✅ Improved shadow effects with `BFColors.primary` opacity
+   - ✅ Enhanced text styling with `BFColors.textPrimary` and `BFColors.textSecondary`
-   - ⭘ Verify proper appearance in both light and dark mode
+   - ✅ Verified proper appearance in both light and dark mode

 ### Priority 3 Components (Week 5-6)